ceciliawzx/fitchCodeathonBackEnd/README.md

 #
 ## PS
 #### 1. Please notice that we didn't have any experience with Amplify before this event, so the back-end code in this repository would definitely need improvements.
 #### 2. Only files inside ./amplify would be deployed to amplify.
-The app.js in the root path is for test.
+The app.js in the root path is used for local tests.
 #### 3. Please notice that we will delete all endpoints and information used in this repository in several days.